element36-io/hyperfridge-r0/docs/crypto.md

 ### Verification

-7. **Verification using Risk-Zero Recipie**: Other parties (like the Bank or external verifiers) can verify the zero-knowledge proof.
+7. **Verification using Risk-Zero Recipe**: Other parties (like the Bank or external verifiers) can verify the zero-knowledge proof.
    - Verify proof with: ${VerifyZKProof_{ImageID}}() \rightarrow Commitment$.
    - Check the public input (IBAN, $B_{pub}$, $W_{pub}$).